swethasurendar/softweb/README.md

-# Ex.07 Software Product Company Website
+Ex.07 Software Product Company Website
-## Date:30.04.24
+## Date:

 ## AIM:
 To develop a static company website to display the softwares and services provided by the company.